 What is Records Information Management?

 Woman manages records at work on a computer

-Properly managing your records is one of the most important responsibilities you have as a business.
-However, with the sheer volume of information you need to keep track, keeping up with it all can be a bit overwhelming.
+Managing your records is one of the most important responsibilities you have as a business.
+However, with the amount of paperwork generated each day, its often easier said than done.

+What is Records Information Management?